yojji-io/Redux-toolset/README.md

 If `createAction` function was returned by `actionNamespaceCreator`, options provided to `createAction` will override options provided to `actionNamespaceCreator`

 `@param  {any} actionCreatorOptions.meta?` - Metadata that will be added to each action created from that action creator.

-`@param  {(payload: any) => any} actionCreatorOptions.payloadCreator?` - A function that takes payload passed by the argument when creating the action and writes the result of its work to the action payload

 ```javascript
     import { createAction } from '@yojji/core'